 The largest challenges of this project were due to the natural topography of the lot; the design was to utilize the shell of an existing pool, work within an existing garage area, and fully connect the front and far rear of the property, all while working with a 10-foot drop in grade between these spaces.

-Due to the existing conditions of the topography, the property naturally funneled all storm water through the property from front to rear, creating high volumes of water flows, little infiltration, and extensive erosion.
-This issue was a main driver of the design layout; to create areas that would function for the client’s recreation goals, but also function technically to slow and control water runoff.
+Due to the existing conditions of the topography, the property naturally funneled all stormwater through the property from front to rear, creating high volumes of water flows, little infiltration, and extensive erosion.
+This issue was the main driver of the design layout; to create areas that would function for the client’s recreation goals, but also function technically to slow and control water runoff.

 The existing rear landscape offered a 10-foot grade change, a failing pool, overgrown plant material, an abandoned structure, and unusable landscape areas.
 Additionally, a rear terrace in disrepair and poor transitions between existing outdoor spaces rendered this rear property mostly unused.